preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/permissions/index.rst

 .. image:: security-tenant-new2.png

-(In previous Omnia versions, this menu option was called Security).

 Users and Groups
 *******************
 Use this setting to add and remove Tenant Administrators.
 Only Tenant Administrators can use this setting and other settings under "Tenant" in Omnia Admin.
 A Tenant Administrator can also edit all the settings for all Business Profiles within the Tenant.